Super Smash Flash: Multiplayer

-Both Super Smash Flash and Super Smash Flash 2 feature standard multiplayer battles, both against other players on the same machine and against computer-controlled characters with configurable difficulty levels.
+Both Super Smash Flash and Super Smash Flash 2 feature standard multiplayer battles against other players on the same machine and against computer-controlled characters with configurable difficulty levels.

-The original game was very limited by its software Flash potential; aside from only one multiplayer mode (coined as Melee mode), matches were limited for only two human players per match; the other remaining two slots could be filled with CPU players only.
+The original game was very limited by its software Flash potential.
+Aside from only one multiplayer mode (coined as Melee mode), matches were limited to two human players per match.
+The other remaining two slots could only be filled with CPU players.
 The camera was only able to follow player one, leaving player two at a noticeable disadvantage.

 SSF2 expanded the multiplayer mode by introducing four player-entries controlled by human players and a dynamic camera system.
-Version 0.9b introduced Special Smash, a mode similar to the official Super Smash Bros. games in which certain "game modifiers" like Mini (shrinks all characters), Slow (lowers the game speed), Turbo (which enables any attack to be cancelled on hit, directly taken with permission from fellow fan game Project M), or Super Smash Flash (which recreates the quirky and glitchy engine of the original game like attacks hitting once per frame, applying no hitlag, characters become unable to hold onto ledges, etc.) can be applied to matches.
-The Beta version introduced an original mode called Arena Mode, which enabled players to participate in some mini-games playing with the existing physics and characters in unorthodox-for-the-series ways using the Sandbag, much like Stadium on the single-player mode.
-There are currently two known sub-modes: The first is called Sandbag Soccer, in which players are pitched in an enclosed stage sorted to two teams, red and blue, and have to get the Sandbag into the opposing team's goal.
+Version 0.9b introduced Special Smash, a mode similar to the official Super Smash Bros. games in which certain "game modifiers" like Mini (shrinks all characters), Slow (lowers the game speed), Turbo (allows any attack to be cancelled on hit, directly taken with permission from fellow fan game Project M), or Super Smash Flash (recreates the quirky and glitchy engine of the original game such as attacks hitting once per frame, activating no hitlag, characters become unable to hold onto ledges, etc.) can be applied to matches.
+The Beta version introduced an original mode called Arena Mode, which enabled the player to participate in some minigames with the existing physics and characters in unorthodox-for-the-series ways using the Sandbag, much like Stadium on the single-player mode.
+There are currently two known sub-modes.
+The first is called Sandbag Soccer, in which players are placed in an enclosed stage sorted to two teams, red and blue, and have to get the Sandbag into the opposing team's goal.
 The first team that reaches the number of goals set prior to the match wins.
 The other is called Sandbag Basketball and features a similar premise to the former, except players now have to get the Sandbag to pass through the opposing team's hoop to score.

 Ever since demo version 0.9b of SSF2, players can fight against opponents online through a proprietary system dubbed the "McLeodGaming Network".
-Connections use the proprietary Adobe RTMFP technology unless the "high latency" setting is chosen, which hands the players off to a server rather than using a P2P connection.
+Connections use the proprietary Adobe RTMFP technology unless the "high latency" setting is chosen, which hands players off to a server rather than using a P2P connection.

 Playable characters

 The original Super Smash Flash features 30 characters.
-These characters represent a wide variety of media, spanning not only video games but also manga, animated film, and fan-made creations.
+These characters represent a wide variety of media, spanning not only video games, but also manga, animated film, and fan-made creations.
 Like in the Super Smash Bros. series, a number of these characters must be "unlocked" through various means.

 Super Smash Flash 2 Beta currently features 48 playable characters.
-As the game is still in development, this number is still subject to change.
-Fan-made newcomers from the previous game will not reappear due to the developers wanting to give a more professional tone to the game.
+As the game is still in development, this number is subject to change.
+Fan-made newcomers from the previous game will not reappear due to the developers wanting to give a more professional tone.